NKozhuharov/WaterdropTask/README.md

   php artisan db:seed
   ```

-* In order to be make the inserting of **Dogs** asynchronous, a Laravel Queue is used, run the following command inside the container to enable it:
+* In order to make the inserting of **Dogs** asynchronous, a Laravel Queue is used, run the following command inside the container to enable it:

   ```sh
   php artisan queue:work --queue=dogs